Mammoth central

-It has been hypothesized that early humans used this site to trap and kill Columbian mammoths.

-Mammoth central (Central de Mamuts) is a paleontological site on the grounds of the Santa Lucía Airport in the state of Mexico, Mexico which contains the remains of at least 200 Columbian mammoths as well as 25 camels and five horses.
+Mammoth central (Central de Mamuts) is a paleontological site on the grounds of the Santa Lucía Airport in the state of Mexico, Mexico which contains the remains of at least 500 Columbian mammoths as well as 200 camels and 70 horses.
 The site is the world's largest concentration of mammoth remains; the previous was The Mammoth Site in South Dakota with only 61 individuals.
 Human tools and carved bones have also been discovered at the site, suggesting that humans utilized the site to trap and kill large mammals.
 More fossils continue to be found at the site.

 History

-The site is believed to have been the boggy shores of an ancient lake bed where animals were trapped 100,000 to 20,000 years ago.
+The site is believed to have been the boggy shores of an ancient lake bed where animals were trapped and subsequently buried 100,000 to 20,000 years ago.
 Human tools have been found at the site.
 Some have hypothesized that humans drove the mammoths into the area to kill them.
 Archaeologist Rubén Manzanilla López, of the Instituto Nacional de Antropología e Historia, has also reported that the mammoths appeared to have been "carved up" by humans.
 It remains unclear whether the mammoths died of natural causes and were then carved by humans.
 The site is only 12 mi from artificial pits which were once used by humans to trap and kills large mammals.